MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/alerts-overview.md

 ## Key benefits for Market Insights Alerts

+We are just getting started and will keep catering to the specific needs of a professional on-the-go to make them productive and well-informed.

 ### Advanced understanding of business topics

 The service recognizes top products, brands and companies so you can be assured that if you want to follow the company "Tableau", you only see results for the company and not the French word "tableau" (meaning painting).
 We even let you [manually customize the topic](alerts-management.md) further to your specifications to help you stay focused on what matters most for your business.